-- Comply with all applicable federaland state laws and regulations; - Have a copy of this VMP; - Have all treatment crews carry a copy of the current Yearly Operational Plan (YOP); - Have all treatment crews carry National Grid right-of-way maps.
+- Comply with all applicable federaland state laws and regulations. - Have a copy of this VMP. - Have all treatment crews carry a copy of the current Yearly Operational Plan (YOP). - Have all treatment crews carry National Grid right-of-way maps.

 In conclusion, vegetation management operations must be conducted according to this VMP and the written instructions of National Grid.
-Failure to do so is grounds for removal of the crew from the treatment site and termination of the vegetation management contract.